 Although it can be performed on both women and men, most patients requesting this surgery are women over 40 who have either lost a lot of weight or where the skin has simply lost its firmness and elasticity through ageing.

 The procedure is performed by our highly experienced, Australian-trained, female Plastic Surgeon, Dr Sawjin Tew who has helped hundreds of patients over the years with her extensive experience and sense of artistry.

 The total cost of your procedure is made up of each of the following individual costs:

 Our Plastic Surgeon will give you an itemised quotation at your initial consultation.

-Brachioplasty surgery is eligible for a partial Medicare Rebate.
-If your Brachioplasty is eligible and you also have Private Hospital Insurance, a variable portion of the Hospital Fees can also be claimed depending on your Fund and your level of Cover.
+Brachioplasty surgery in most instances is eligible for a partial Medicare Rebate.
+If your Brachioplasty is eligible and you also have Private Hospital Insurance, a variable portion of the Hospital Fees can also be claimed depending on your Fund and your Level of Cover.